Solicitors for You

 • Any unused amount within the threshold can be passed onto a surviving spouse or civil partner

-This is in addition to the main residence nil-rate band (RNRB), which is an extra nil-rate band for married couples or civil partners when their estate includes a property that is being left to their children or other direct descendants.
+This is in addition to the main residence nil-rate band (RNRB), which is an extra nil-rate band when your estate includes a property that is being left to their children or other direct descendants, subject to certain criteria.

 The current level for residence nil-rate band sits at £175,000.